...

 1. I was looking at the different providers in the fall of 2020.
 And there I asked Selma in the chat for an app and I was told that it is very soon ready (it was said that it will still be available in 2020).
 So seem to have been a bit big words, because today I still find nothing in the App Store.
 But positive: have always received answers in the chat within a relatively short time.
 In the end I decided to use True Wealth, and so far I'm very happy with it.

-1. @Stefan: A little tip: I chose Basellandschaftliche Kantonalbank as the custodian bank for True Wealth, because I have a state guarantee (as far as I know, this is the case with most cantonal banks).
+1. @Stefan: A little tip: I have chosen Basellandschaftliche Kantonalbank as my custodian bank with True Wealth, as I have a state guarantee (as far as I know, this is the case with most cantonal banks).
 A state guarantee is unlimited (not just up to CHF 100,000 as with Saxo Bank).
 This is also one of the reasons why I chose True Wealth.
-I'm just a little more comfortable than with Saxo Bank.
-What I also find ingenious and completely surprised me: when I deposit money into my True Wealth account, the money is booked within a few minutes (!) and usually already invested in the evening.
+I simply feel more comfortable than with Saxo Bank.
+What I also find brilliant and has completely surprised me: when I pay into my True Wealth account, the money is booked within a few minutes (!) and is usually already invested by the evening.

 Since I attach a lot of importance to hedging, I am now also testing Selma Finance.
 It is nice that there is also a 3a solution.